Chapter 9 : Astronomy With James Potter

 The mental picture of him was what did it.
 Him, leaning over the wall with his face tilted upward.
 He looked so miserable and sad — I could not believe that I had not seen it before.
 Everything was adding up.
 How could I have been so stupid?
 He was bloody crestfallen and none of us had believed any differently.
 We had overlooked his sadness and mistaken it for wounded pride.
 But I no longer thought it was.

 He stopped staring and turned to look at me.
 “What?”

 I did not know what to say.
 The concept was really quite simple, but my mind was having trouble holding onto the actual idea.
 My mouth opened and closed several times and finally I managed to get a sound to work its way out.
-“You…You really
+“You…You really like her.”

 His eyebrows knitted together as he surveyed me.
 “Who?”